Paul D. Coverdell Fellows Program

 - Federal jobs: If you enroll in school soon after service, your one-year noncompetitive eligibility status for federal jobs applications may, at the hiring agency's discretion, be extended up to three years from your close of service date.

 The search for master's degree funding is challenging.
 I was grateful that my experience in the Peace Corps put me in a special category at my school, which provided tuition forgiving and a paid internship."Debbie Curley, Returned Peace Corps Volunteer, Cameroon

-- Volunteers granted "interrupted service" status because of circumstances beyond their control
+- Peace Corps Volunteers who are given "interrupted service" status because of circumstances beyond their control

-If you still have questions about your status, contact the Coverdell Fellows program office at 202.692.2608 or firstname.lastname@example.org.
+If you have questions about your eligibility status, you may contact the Peace Corps’ Office of University Programs at [email protected].

 Tips for applying